-EtherNet/IP is ODVA’s implementation of Common Industrial Protocol (CIP™) over Ethernet.
-It is mainly pushed and associated with Rockwell Automation.
-You can find plenty of detailed information on ODVA’s website.
+EtherNet/IP is ODVA’s execution of Common Industrial Protocol (CIP™) over Ethernet.
+It’s mainly associated with Rockwell Automation.

-EtherNet/IP is an application layer implemented over standard TCP/IP protocol and is transmitted via the Ethernet physical layer.
-This means that EtherNet/IP utilizes the same physical hardware as office networks.
+EtherNet/IP is an application layer implemented over TCP/IP protocol.
+It uses the same hardware as office networks.
 Each EtherNet/IP device can send and receive messages from any other EtherNet/IP device.

-On the positive side, this means inexpensive CAT5 network cables can be used for connecting devices, instead of legacy serial based protocols; IT departments and engineers will be familiar with its wiring and general operation; and control and standard network traffic can coexist on the same cable.
+Inexpensive CAT5 network cables can connect EtherNet/IP devices.
+IT departments and engineers will be familiar with its wiring and general operation.
+Control and standard network traffic coexist on the same cable.

-EtherCAT was started by Beckhoff and is now managed by the EtherCAT Technology Group (ETG).
-Like EtherNet/IP, EtherCAT is transmitted over the Ethernet physical layer which means inexpensive CAT5 cabling can be used.
+Beckhoff started EtherCAT and now EtherCAT Technology Group (ETG) manages It.
+EtherCAT is also transmitted over the Ethernet physical layer with inexpensive CAT5 cabling.

-EtherCAT does not use TCP/IP, but uses a “processing-on-the-fly” approach where an EtherCAT master sends out a main telegram.
-As the telegram passes through each node, that node reads its own input data and can add output data to the telegram before it goes to the next node.
-Ultimately, the telegram makes a cycle through all the connected nodes and returns to the EtherCAT master.
+EtherCAT uses a “processing-on-the-fly” approach, where the EtherCAT master sends out a main telegram.
+Each node reads its own input data and adds output data to this message.
+The telegram cycles to all connected nodes and returns to the master.

-EtherNet/IP can support many different network topologies like star, tree and ring.
-Each device must have an IP address and must be on the same subnet as the other devices (must be programmed by the machine builder).
+EtherNet/IP supports many network topologies.
+Each device must have an IP address and follow the same subnet as other devices.

-Additionally, the slave devices have an embedded termination resistor so no additional network termination is required.
+Slave nodes have an embedded termination resistor, with no added network termination required.
 This simplicity gives EtherCAT the network advantage for basic machines.

 Performance: Synchronized Motion Control

-Vanilla EtherNet/IP is not a deterministic protocol and does not handle synchronized motion control tasks well.
-Because of this a special profile called CIP Motion™ was developed with multi-axis motion control applications in mind.
+Vanilla EtherNet/IP does not handle synchronized motion control tasks well.
+Because of this, a new profile called CIP Motion™ was developed.

-If your machine needs functional safety, both EtherCAT (FSoE) and EtherNet/IP (CIP Safety) offer networked functional safety options which allow safety I/O, safety switches, and safety drives to communicate safety parameters over the bus.
+EtherCAT (FSoE) and EtherNet/IP (CIP Safety) offer networked FS options if your machine needs functional safety.
+These allow safety I/O, switches, and drives to communicate safety parameters over the bus system.